M-o-a-T/forth/doc/classes.rst

 is during the object's construction (the ``setup`` word), and even that requires special handling (lookup via ``voc-eval``).

-For another, it is not yet possible to automate re-initializing objects in Flash storage (whose data still resides in RAM) after a reset.

-A third problem is that there's no checking whatsoever.
+The second problem is that there's no checking whatsoever.
 If you access a ``hint`` object without making sure that ``@`` or ``!`` are looked up from its vocabulary instead of FORTH, interesting bugs will happen.